American Workers to Lose Jobs to Automation

 According to a recent report published by the investment advisory firm Cornerstone Capital Group, between six million and 7.5 million retail jobs may be automated in the coming years.

 As of now, one in 10 Americans is working in the retail sector.
 This amounts to about 16 million people in the country who are earning their livelihoods in retail.
-According to the report, automation will cause about half of American workers currently employed in the retail industry to go jobless.
+According to the report, automation will cause about half of the American workers currently employed in the retail industry to go jobless.

 The 56-page report suggests that once automation takes over, a significant number of retail employees will end up becoming “stranded workers.”